 Here you will learn everything about Audio Description, from what is it, to samples, to who does it, to how and where it is available in various media.
 You can also join our online discussion, follow us on Facebook or Twitter, and be notified of updates to this page by typing your email address in the box to the right and pressing the Submit button.

-within the ADP website
+SEARCH within the ADP website

 Join us on Facebook or Twitter (links below) to receive new described DVD notifications, or use the page-change notification form at the top of this page.